-2021 was definitely a tough year for global brands and the pandemic is not the only reason.
-More than ever our decisions to buy something or not are not just based on the qualities or price of a product, but also on what a brand stands for.
+2021 was definitely a tough year for global brands, and the pandemic is not the only reason.
+More than ever, our decisions to buy something or not are not just based on the qualities or price of a product but also on what a brand stands for.
 We demand from companies to be genuine, we have access to information and can easily spread information too.
-Climate change, conscious and demanding consumers, digital transformation, fight for attention that’s more divided than ever, or the need to adapt to stay relevant – all those factors played a role in many brands’ decision to rebrand in 2021.
+Climate change, conscious and demanding consumers, digital transformation, a fight for attention that’s more divided than ever, or the need to adapt to stay relevant – all those factors played a role in many brands’ decision to rebrand in 2021.

 1. The Facebook Company Becomes Meta

 The parent company of the social media giant Facebook changed its name to Meta.
 According to the brand, the name represents the company’s move further into the metaverse.
 It was obvious the move also aimed to detach the brand Facebook and the numerous scandals it was the subject of in recent years from the other brands owned by the company. « Meta » translates to “beyond” in Greek, and the company choose a matching infinity loop logo that was shortly applied to all apps owned by the company, including Whatsapp, Instagram and Messenger.

 Why did The Facebook Company Rebrand to Meta?